General Bathymetric Chart of the Oceans: Project history

 The GEBCO chart series was initiated in 1903 by an international group of geographers and oceanographers, under the leadership of Prince Albert I of Monaco.
 At that time there was an explosion of interest in the study of the natural world and this group recognized the importance of a set of maps describing the shape of the ocean floor.
-The first hundred years of the project were described in the book The History of GEBCO 1903-2003 published by GITC in 2003.
+The first hundred years of the project were described in the book The History of GEBCO 1903–2003 published by GITC in 2003.
 Nowadays GEBCO's role has become increasingly important, due to the increased interest in the oceans for scientific research and for the exploitation and conservation of resources.

 Since 1903, five separate editions of paper, bathymetric contour charts covering the whole world have been produced.
 GEBCO is now maintained in digital form as the GEBCO Digital Atlas.

 Training

 The Nippon Foundation of Japan has provided funding for GEBCO to train a new generation of scientists and hydrographers in ocean bathymetry.
-The 12-month course, leading to a Postgraduate Certificate in Ocean Bathymetry (PCOB), has been held at the University of New Hampshire, USA, since 2004.
+The 12-month course, leading to a Postgraduate Certificate in Ocean Bathymetry (PCOB), has been held at the University of New Hampshire, US, since 2004.
 60 GEBCO scholars from 31 different countries have completed the course and are supporting GEBCO programs.